Table of Contents

 What are the most common grass types in North America?

 The most common grass types include Bermuda grass, Kentucky Bluegrass, St. Augustine grass, Zoysia grass, Tall Fescue, and Perennial Ryegrass.
-Each has distinct characteristics that make identification possible through careful observation of blade width, tip shape, growth pattern, and seasonal behavior.
+Each has unique characteristics that allow identification through careful observation of blade width, tip shape, growth pattern, and seasonal behavior.

-How can I tell the difference between warm-season and cool-season grasses?
+How can I distinguish between warm-season and cool-season grasses?

 Cool-season grasses grow actively in spring and fall (60-75°F), have narrow blades, and include fescue and bluegrass varieties.
 Warm-season grasses thrive in summer heat (75-90°F), often have wider blades, and include Bermuda, St. Augustine, and Zoysia.
 The timing of green-up in spring is the clearest indicator.

-What should I look for when identifying grass blade characteristics?
+What should I consider when identifying grass blade features?

 Key blade characteristics include width (fine, medium, or wide), tip shape (pointed or rounded), texture (smooth or rough), color variations, and the presence of a visible midrib or fold line down the center.
 The combination of these features creates a unique signature for each grass type.